Essential reading for the informed vaper.The future of vaping is uncertain.

 I predict 2016 will be filled with litigation, the biggest we have seen so far and hopefully a much needed outcry by us the users of the products that may have taken advocacy not so seriously in the past, especially since the consumer choices will be limited or flat out eliminated as predicted by many other experts based on the proposed deeming rule.

-The key to any successful advocacy movement is organization.
+The key to any successful advocacy movement is organisation.
 No such person or business in our sector is such a powerful force that they will effect change themselves.

 For the past few years the vaping world has been dominated by highly sought after and expensive mods and atomisers.
 Brought to us by many skilled mod makers, these have taken vaping to the next level and beyond.